 Entering the Monument

-After presenting your boat tickets with either pedestal or crown reservations to the rangers, the next phase is placing certain restricted items inside rented lockers on the left and right-hand sides of the back of the tent.
+Before presenting your boat tickets with either pedestal or crown reservations to the rangers, visitors must place certain restricted items inside rented lockers.
 Click here for a list of restricted items to consider leaving home or checking into a locker.
-Lockers are rented at computer stations with multilingual instructions.
-25 cents (U.S. Quarter) are required to operate a locker.
-Associates of Statue Cruises will scan your tickets as you proceed into an airport-style security room.
+Lockers require a 25 cent (1 U.S. Quarter) deposit to operate.
+Once items have been secured, visitors make their way to the secondary security building to proceed through airport-style security.

-Exiting the screening tent doors, you will see the large rear opening of historic Fort Wood.
+Exiting the secondary screening doors, you will follow the walkway and to the left will see the large entrance of historic Fort Wood.
 Don't forget to admire the 25-foot high granite walls of the old fort before passing through into the monument.
-When you complete your visit inside, these will be the same doors you exit to return to the front of the screening tent (if needed to retreave any locked or checked items).
+When you complete your visit inside, these will be the same doors you exit to return to the lockers (if needed to retrieve any locked or checked items).

-Turning to the left-hand side, the first of two elevators can be found to help in your ascent/descent from the different levels of the monument.
-A ranger or volunteer posted in the lobby can assist in operating this elevator.
-From the ground level, the elevator will bring you to the second floor balcony where the public restrooms and museum entrance are located.
+Turning to the left-hand side, the elevator can be found to help in your ascent/descent from the different levels of the monument.
+From this level, the elevator will bring you to the first floor balcony where the public restrooms and museum entrance are located.
 These restrooms are the only facilities in the monument.
-Directional signage will bring you to the halfway point of the museum and the second accessible elevator.
+Directional signs will bring you to the halfway point of the museum and to the second accessible elevator.
 The ranger in the elevator will bring you to the Fort Wood (2P) level and to (5P) level where an accessible lift will continue the journey to the top of the pedestal (6P) level.

 On top of Fort Wood (2P)